In the official files of Jeffrey Dahmer’s confession to Milwaukee police, a report from Detective Joseph Nowicki states:

 Of course, Dahmer was murdered in prison anyway.
 He was killed by another inmate on November 28, 1994.
 (What is it with Dahmer and Thanksgiving time?)
 Neither he nor Ottis Toole are still alive to be of any more assistance in the investigations of the murder of Adam Walsh or any unsolved violent murders that happened in the area of Baumholder, Germany, while Dahmer was stationed there, and allegedly finding himself periodically covered in blood.

-On this, the 25-year-anniversary of the arrest of the “Milwaukee Cannibal,” we can at least be glad that he can’t hurt anyone else, and continue to give an ear to those who were victimized by his actions.
+All we can do now is be glad that he can’t hurt anyone else, and continue to give an ear to those who were victimized by his actions.